 In a study published in 2000 by the Department of Dermatology at the University of Michigan, it was found that the topical application of vitamin A, specifically retinol, can indeed reverse the effects of ageing skin but the method of action is not fully understood.
 It is speculated that this could be due to protection of the formed collagen from degradation (breaking down) but it could be also due to stimulation of collagen production, or both!
 Whatever the method of success, the study which was based on 72 individuals of all ages (20-80+), also showed that retinol’s positive effects were the same for young or aged skin, and even for already photo-damaged skin, meaning that whatever you skin situation might be, retinol could be beneficial.

 Carotenoids (class of carotenes), on the other hand, are part of what gives colour to our skin and can therefore also be found in some tan enhancing sun creams.
-Although they do not appear to have as much UV-protection activity as other molecules, they can be beneficial as it is hypothesised that they could reduce the risk of photo damage by enhancing other ingredients.
+Although they do not appear to have as much UV-protection activity as other molecules, they can be beneficial.
 Additionally, there is some evidence that skin cancer is linked to lower levels of carotenoids in the skin implying that decrease in their concentration might cause skin cancer or perhaps it is part of the cancer mechanism to use up these molecules.

 Interestingly, some studies suggest that oral supplementation of beta-carotene as a single antioxidant could lead to an imbalance of the skin’s anti-oxidant defence and result in detrimental effects.
 There is a study that advises to avoid using beta-carotene alone for UV-protection but it is based on oral supplementation not topical application and of course, you wouldn’t take vitamin A alone neither from your diet or supplements or in your skin care.